Strike price: Mathematical formula

-Application in Startup Equity
+Application in startup equity

-In privately held startups, the strike price of employee stock options is generally set to the fair market value (FMV) of the company’s shares at the time of grant, often determined through an independent 409A valuation in the United States.
+In privately held startups, the strike price of employee stock options is generally set to the fair market value of the company's shares at the time of grant, often determined through an independent 409A valuation in the United States.
+As the company's valuation grows, previously granted options with lower strike prices can create financial upside for employees.

-As the company’s valuation grows, previously granted options with lower strike prices can become significantly “in-the-money,” creating financial upside for employees.
-According to Qubit Capital, strike price is a critical factor in startup equity because it not only determines the cost for employees to acquire ownership but also aligns their incentives with long-term company performance.